Middle-earth peoples: Elves

-On the journey to Valinor, some of the Teleri ("Those who tarried") abandoned the main group and those of them who did not mingle with the Moriquendi became the Laiquendi (Green-elves), the Sindar (Grey-elves) and the Nandor.
-These elves of the great journey who remained in Middle-earth were then called the Úmanyar (The Unwilling).
-The Eldar who reached Valinor were eventually divided into three distinct groups: Vanyar, Noldor and Teleri.
-These three groups became known as the Calaquendi or "Light-elves" because they beheld the light of the Two Trees of Valinor.
-Later some of the Noldor went back to Middle-earth in their quest for the Silmarils, while the Vanyar remained in Valinor.
+On the journey to Valinor, some of the Teleri ("Those who tarried") abandon the main group, and those of them who did not mingle with the Moriquendi become the Laiquendi (Green-elves), the Sindar (Grey-elves) and the Nandor.
+These elves of the great journey who remain in Middle-earth are then called the Úmanyar (The Unwilling).
+The Eldar who reach Valinor are eventually divided into three distinct groups: Vanyar, Noldor and Teleri.
+These three groups become known as the Calaquendi or "Light-elves" because they saw the light of the Two Trees of Valinor.
+Later some of the Noldor go back to Middle-earth in their quest for the Silmarils, while the Vanyar remain in Valinor.

 The Silvan Elves, of Nandor and Avari descent, inhabited Mirkwood and Lothlórien.

+In Tolkien's earliest writings, elves are variously named sprites, fays, brownies, pixies, or leprawns.
+By 1915, when Tolkien was writing his first elven poems, the words elf, fairy and gnome had many divergent and contradictory associations.
+Tolkien was gently warned against the term 'fairy', probably for its growing association with homosexuality.
+Tolkien eventually chose the term elf over fairy.
+In his 1939 essay On Fairy-Stories, Tolkien wrote that "English words such as elf have long been influenced by French (from which fay and faërie, fairy are derived); but in later times, through their use in translation, fairy and elf have acquired much of the atmosphere of German, Scandinavian, and Celtic tales, and many characteristics of the huldu-fólk, the daoine-sithe, and the tylwyth-teg."

 Men

-During the time of The Lord of the Rings, Men in Middle-earth were located in many places, with the largest group of free men in the countries of Gondor and Rohan.
-When the island of Númenor fell, only the Faithful escaped and founded the twin kingdoms of Gondor and Arnor.
-The Faithful were known in Middle-earth as the Dúnedain, and as leaders of these kingdoms, they were able to lead the resistance to Sauron, and preserve the Men of the West as Free People.
-There were also free men at the village of Bree, at Esgaroth, in Drúadan Forest (home to "wild men" known as Drúedain or Woses), and in the icy regions of Forochel.
-Those who served evil powers, such as the men of Dunland, Rhûn, Harad, and Umbar, were not considered free men.
+During the time of The Lord of the Rings, Men live in many places in Middle-earth, with the largest group of free men in the countries of Gondor and Rohan.
+When the island of Númenor falls, only the Faithful escape and found the twin kingdoms of Gondor and Arnor.
+The Faithful are known in Middle-earth as the Dúnedain, and as leaders of these kingdoms, they are able to lead the resistance to Sauron, and preserve the Men of the West as Free People.
+There are also free men at the village of Bree, at Esgaroth, in Drúadan Forest (home to "wild men" known as Drúedain or Woses), and in the icy regions of Forochel.
+Those who serve evil powers, such as the men of Dunland, Rhûn, Harad, and Umbar, are not considered free men.
 Men bear the so-called Gift of Men, mortality.
 The descendants of the Dúnedain include the Rangers of the North and the Rangers of Ithilien.